The forum has a new look and the Fairfax Team is so excited to create the best experience for our users.

 Questions about your forum access?
 Email [email protected]

 Follow these steps to join a private donor group:

 1) Log in to the Fairfax forum site, which is connected to your FairfaxCryobank.com account, if you have one already

 2) Once you locate your desired donor group, press "Join" at the right of the group

-3) Once prompted to confirm your request please list this information so we can verify your information:
+3) Once prompted, to confirm your request, please include the following to verify your information:

 *If you are looking to start a private group for a PRS or CLI donor please email [email protected] with the above information and that you are looking to start a private donor group for a CLI or PRS donor*

 If you have any questions about the verification process please email [email protected].
 All other Client Services questions can be directed to [email protected].